richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 ### Step 5: Deploy to QA

 Create and complete a pull request to move changes to the DEV branch.
-Then, trigger the "Deploy_toQA" pipeline in DevOps and complete the resulting pull request.
+Run the "Deploy_toQA" pipeline in DevOps and complete the resulting pull request.